DallanQ/7_wonders_duel/QA.md

 As a reminder: 'The last row, with the accessible cards at the start of an age is always face up.'

 [are-resources-consumed-when-used](https://boardgamegeek.com/thread/2609219/are-resources-consumed-when-used)

 > Are the resources indicated on cards 'consumable' when used?
-> For exaample: If i've as card resource a card that produce clay and another that produce wood and suppose that in same turn i want build a wonder that require them plus take a card that also require them can't do both things?
+For example: If I have a card resource that produce clay and another that produce wood and suppose that in same turn i want build a wonder that require them plus take a card that also require them can't do both things?

 The resources are not consumable in the sense that they get used up and cannot be used for next turn (your next card draft).

 The resources shown on a card can only be used once per turn, so if a card has wood and another card has clay, you do not have sufficient resources to play/build a card that requires you to have 2 wood and a clay (you’d have to trade/borrow).
 You can play/build a card that requires 1 wood and 1 clay, then on a next turn use that 1 wood and/or 1 clay again as needed.

 [7-wonders-duel-doubts](https://boardgamegeek.com/thread/2322700/7-wonders-duel-doubts)

 > In the middle of a game, when it becomes my turn, I choose an available card.
 Let's suppose that the cost of its construction is a papyrus and 2 stones.
 If I have two brown cards that produce stones and a yellow card that produces payrus/glass, I can always built the structure?
 My resources don't accumulate, right?
 I mean, if I didn't spend all the stones that I can produce by turn, when my next turn arrives I can't count with the previous stones, right?

 Your resources aren't "used up".